 If the District identifies deficiencies in the SWPCP, the District shall allow the developer or such developer’s designee the opportunity to revise their SWPCP and resubmit it to the District within fifteen (15) calendar days after the date of mailing or delivery of the District’s written comments to the developer or such developer’s designee.

-The District shall review any SWPCP revised in accordance with subsection I.B.2., above, and provide a written determination of the SWPCP’s consistency or inconsistency within fifteen (15) calendar days after the submission of the revised SWPCP.
+The District shall review any SWPCP revised in accordance with subsection II.B.2., above, and provide a written determination of the SWPCP’s consistency or inconsistency within fifteen (15) calendar days after the submission of the revised SWPCP.
+Subsequent resubmissions of a revised SWPCP shall be in accordance with the same timeframes.

 At the request of the District or the developer and with the agreement of both the District and the developer, the deadlines stated in subsections 1. – 3., above, may be extended.
 However, any such extensions shall be limited to no more than double the original amount of time allowed above for the relevant action.

-Express review of a SWPCP may be requested by a developer.
-However, the Districts shall have complete discretion to accept or decline such request for an express review based on the District’s circumstances, including, but not limited to: their existing workload, vacation schedules and staffing.
-If a District grants an express review, the timeframe shall be reduced to no more than one third of the timeframes noted in subsection 1. – 3., above, and the fee shall be in accordance with the Express Reviews fee in Exhibit 1.
+Expedited review of a SWPCP may be requested by a developer.
+However, the Districts shall have complete discretion to accept or decline such request for an expedited review based on the District’s circumstances, including, but not limited to: their existing workload, vacation schedules and staffing.
+If a District grants an expedited review, the timeframe shall be reduced to no more than one third of the timeframes noted in subsection 1. – 3., above, and the fee and non-refundable down payment shall be twice those amounts listed in Exhibit 1.

-In the event a District does not complete the review of the SWPCP within sixty (60) days (or within the time allowed under any authorized extension pursuant to subsection B.4, above, but in no circumstance later than 120 days) of the date the SWPCP was initially submitted to the District, and provided such delay is not the result of the developer’s or such developer’s designee’s failure to address SWPCP deficiencies as noted in subsection B.2, above, the District shall:
+In the event a District does not complete the review of the SWPCP within sixty (60) days (or within the time allowed under any resubmissions or authorized extension pursuant to subsections B.3 and B.4, above, but in no circumstance later than 120 days) of the date the SWPCP was initially submitted to the District, and provided such delay is not the result of the developer’s or such developer’s designee’s failure to address SWPCP deficiencies as noted in subsection B.2, above, the District shall:

-(a) not later than three (3) days after the District’s deadline, notify the DEEP that the developer shall be initiating the registration process for the Construction General Permit in accordance with section I.B of this Agreement, for completion of the SWPCP review, and;
+(a) not later than three (3) days after the District’s deadline, notify the DEEP that the developer shall be initiating the registration process for the Construction General Permit in accordance with section II.B of this Agreement, for completion of the SWPCP review, and;

 (b) provide to the DEEP, upon request, the District’s complete file, including supporting documentation the developer’s SWPCP consistency determination, including, but not limited to, the SWPCP, any other documentation submitted to the District by or on behalf of a developer, and any analysis already performed by the District; and

-(c) not later than seven (7) days after the District’s deadline, in accordance with section I.B of this Agreement, for completion of the SWPCP review, transfer to the DEEP, up to a maximum of $4,500, the fees that were originally submitted by the developer.
+(c) not later than seven (7) days after the District’s deadline, in accordance with section II.B of this Agreement, for completion of the SWPCP review, transfer to the DEEP all fees that were originally submitted by the developer.

 C. Inspections of the Project Site